-Excited and a bit scared are normal reactions when your doctor schedules you for a 6-week ultrasound.
+Excited and a bit scared are normal reactions when your doctor or midwife schedules you for a 6-week ultrasound.
 It’s exciting because you get to actually see what’s going on inside your body.

 But it can also be a little anxiety-inducing, because you may know that such an early ultrasound isn’t always typical.